Modifying map screen¶

 You can cancel rotation by pressing the position marker button on the dashboard.

 If you move the map or zoom with two fingers automatic rotation will be switched off.
-The current rotation angle will then not longer changed and the map will not longer be centered at your current location.
+The current rotation angle will then not longer change and the map will no longer be centered at your current location.
 To zoom the map in or out while keeping the automatic rotation active, tap on the bottom or top of the map screen.

-If you put two fingers on the screen and make a rotation gesture by moving on of the fingers, the map will be rotated around the point that lies in between the two fingers.
+If you put two fingers on the screen and make a rotation gesture by moving the two finger clockwise or counter-clockwise, the map will be rotated around the point that lies in between the two fingers.
 An example of a rotated map is displayed in figure above.
 You can rotate the map in every desired direction.

 If the map is rotated, an north arrow will appear on the top left of the screen.
 This arrow indicates the direction of the true north on the map.
 If you press this arrow the rotation will be cancelled.